pemami4911/sinkhorn-policy-gradient.pytorch/README.md

 ## Running the experiments

-To run an experiment, modify the variables in the `run_spg.sh` or `run_nco.sh` file.
+Scripts for training and evaluating models are in the `scripts/` directory.
+To run an experiment, modify the variables in the `run_spg.sh` or `run_pnac.sh` file.
 I prefer this extra layer around `argparse` so you don't have to deal with typing the long list of command line arguments.
 I will briefly explain the important variables here.

-N.B.
+n.b.
 I have `--_id` set up with argparse for [FGMachine](https://github.com/Kaixhin/FGMachine).

 ### SPG (run_spg.sh)
 * `N_NODES` Sets the problem size.